Risk of Spill Information for the Murray system

 The inflows to Hume are provided as a guide only with these inflows subject to state water sharing arrangements where inflows are shared 50:50 between Victoria and NSW.

-There are 129 years of historic inflow data available for Lake Hume (inflow data for the period before the construction of the dam are based on modeled inflows).
-The first chart displays the volume of inflow to Lake Hume for the period 1 June to 31 August in each of those 129 years.
-The volumes of inflow shown are ranked in order from lowest to highest with the red line representing the volume of inflow recorded for the period in the current year (2022).
+There are 131 years of historic inflow data available for Lake Hume (inflow data for the period before the construction of the dam are based on modeled inflows).
+The first chart displays the volume of inflow to Lake Hume for the period 1 May to 31 July in each of those 131 years.
+The volumes of inflow shown are ranked in order from lowest to highest with the red line representing the volume of inflow recorded for the period in the current year (2023).

-The second chart displays the volume of inflow to Lake Hume for the period 1 September to 31 December in each of the 129 years of historic data.
+The second chart displays the volume of inflow to Lake Hume for the period 1 August to 31 December in each of the 131 years of historic data.
 The volumes of inflow shown are ranked in order from lowest to highest.
-The volume difference at Lake Hume between full supply and the storage volume on 1 September is indicated by the green line.
+The volume difference at Lake Hume between full supply and the storage volume on 1 August is indicated by the green line.

 Probability of exceedance: Probability that the volume of inflow will be equal to or greater than a specified volume in any given year.
+For example, in the second chart, the probability that inflows to Lake Hume from 1 August to 31 December will be greater than 1,000,000 ML in any given year is 70%.

 Additional notes: